Position

 • Proven experience in asset protection, security management, or law enforcement.

-• Knowledge of security systems, surveillance technologies, and access control systems.
+• Knowledge of security systems, including CCTV, access control, and alarm systems.

-• Strong investigative skills and the ability to analyze and interpret data.
+• Strong investigative skills and attention to detail.

 Is becoming a Asset Protection Specialist a good career path?